 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Daphne pseudomezereum is a Deciduous Shrub up to 1.50 metres tall.
+Daphne pseudomezereum is a deciduous shrub that can grow up to 1.50 metres tall.

 It has miscellaneous uses.